 The U.S. House of Representatives voted

-Wednesday in favor of including disability, gender and sexual
+Thursday in favor of adding disability, gender and sexual orientation

-orientation to the list of hate crime protections over the objections
+to the list of hate crime protections over Republican objections that

 The bill defines hate crimes as those

 motivated by prejudice against race, color, religion, national

 origin, gender, sexual orientation, gender identity or disability.

 It would allow the Attorney General to assist cities and states in

 the investigation and prosecution of hate crimes.
 Legislators passed